uli28/ng-dev/demos/08-testing/readme.md

 ### Cypress

-Run in two seperate terminals
+Run in two separate terminals

 Serve the app: